ninahonyango/VAPT/README.md

 - Lay the groundwork for more detailed scanning and enumeration.

-The screenshot below shows scan result:
+The screenshot below shows the scan result:

 ![Check If The Target Host Is Up & Reachable Screenshot](images/hostIsUp.png)